 Between 1990 and 1996 he was a Research Staff Member (RSM) at IBM Research, T.J.
 Watson Research Center working in the area of systems architecture for high bandwidth systems.
 Between 1996 and 2000 he was faculty member at the University of Crete (Computer Science) and a researcher at ICS-FORTH.
 Since 2000 he has been a professor at the University of Patras, Dept. of Electrical & Computer Engineering.
 Between 2013-2016, while on leave of absence from the University of Patras, he was Principal Scientist at the Qatar Computing Research Institute.

-He is Director of the Industrial Systems Institute (ISI), a research institute of Research Center Athena (R.C.
-Athena), where he serves his second term (2016-2021).
-He served his first term as Director of ISI between 2008-2013.
+He is President of the Computer Technology Institute and Press “DIOPHANTUS”, since March 2021.
+He has served two terms as Director of the Industrial Systems Institute (ISI), a research institute of Research Center Athena (R.C.
+Athena)(2016-2021 and 2008-2013).
 He had been collaborating with ISI as a researcher since 2000.

 Serpanos is the Chair of the ARTEMIS Scientific Council since 2019.
 The ARTEMIS Scientific Council works on the strategic agenda of ARTEMIS-IA, the European industrial association on embedded systems.